-Dr. Moore is a board-certified clinical psychologist in San Antonio, TX.
+Dr. Moore is a board-certified clinical psychologist and prescribing psychologist in San Antonio, TX.
 His recent book Taking Control of Anxiety: Small Steps for Getting the Best of Worry, Stress, and Fear was developed as a self-help guide for people struggling with anxiety and for therapists to use with their patients.
 Dr. Moore is also coauthor of the Handbook of Clinical Psychopharmacology for Therapists-Ninth Edition and Child and Adolescent Psychopharmacology Made Simple-Fourth Edition.

 Articles by Bret Moore, Psy.D.:

 A Review of the Treatment for Less Frequently Discussed Mood Disorders